(A) General performance objectives and requirements:

 (3) Fingerprinting is not required if a licensee is reinstating an individual's unescorted access authorization to category one or category two quantities of radioactive materials if:

 (a) The individual returns to the same facility that granted unescorted access authorization within three hundred sixty-five days of the termination of his or her unescorted access authorization; and

 (b) The previous access was terminated under favorable conditions.

-(4) Fingerprints do not need to be taken if an individual who is an employee of a licensee, contractor, manufacturer, or supplier has been granted unescorted access to category one or category two quantities of radioactive material, access to safeguards information, or safeguards information-modified handling by another licensee, based upon a background investigation conducted under this chapter, the fingerprint orders, or as published in 10 CFR 73, Code of Federal Regulations, January 1, 2017.
+(4) Fingerprints do not need to be taken if an individual who is an employee of a licensee, contractor, manufacturer, or supplier has been granted unescorted access to category one or category two quantities of radioactive material, access to safeguards information, or safeguards information-modified handling by another licensee, based upon a background investigation conducted under rules 3701:1-37-07 to 3701:1-37-13 of the Administrative Code, the fingerprint orders, or 10 CFR 73(in effect on the effective date of this rule).
 An existing criminal history records check file may be transferred to the licensee asked to grant unescorted access in accordance with the provisions of paragraph (C) of rule 3701:1-37-12 of the Administrative Code.